 How many can you mark off the list?
+When you’re done, start checking books off our list of classic mus-reads.

 This 1967 prison drama featuring King Cool, Paul Newman, sealed in our culture the reflective aviators aesthetic and timeless lines like, “What we’ve got here is a failure to communicate.”
 Newman plays small-time criminal Luke Jackson who is sentenced to time on a Florida prison farm.
 Jackson is beaten down by the officers but earns respect for his perseverance and spirit.
 This film really does make you want to push harder and never give up, and it’s got a killer cover of “Plastic Jesus” courtesy Newman on the banjo.